simonpacis/WriteLater/README.md

 .wlconfig
 ```

-And use INI syntax to define those arguments.
+And use ini syntax to define those arguments.
 Here are contents of an example INI file:

 ```